Home/Resources/Earwax & Hearing

 matters.

 Wax sits right in the path of both sound and your hearing aids, so it can affect your results and your devices more than you would expect.
+For a deeper look at safe home care and what to avoid, read our guide to safe earwax removal in NYC.

 On Your Test